 Males constitute the majority of active WhatsApp users, while women stand at 46.5%.
 It can be attributed to men being more part of WhatsApp group chats than women.

-WhatsApp is the ideal companion for businesses in 2023.
-The platform's appeal is growing as customers increasingly prefer communicating with companies using WhatsApp.
 Here are a few statistics on why businesses must embrace the platform.

 The WhatsApp Business app is for companies that want to use the app to talk to customers.
 It gives business owners messaging features, categorization choices, and a profile, which can become a fundamental business tool.